| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: B

-Rationale: The Fifth Amendment protects against self-incrimination and ensures due process.**
+Rationale: The Fifth Amendment protects against self-incrimination and ensures due process.** - What is civic participation?

 A. Ignoring laws